 What causes conflicts and what contributes to peace?
 How can we understand the ever-changing landscape of global crises and tensions?
-How does the research and study of particular religious traditions and social & political ideas & institutions, contribute to conflict-resolution, promotion of peace, religious and cultural diversity, cross-cultural dialogue, understanding and cooperation in our contemporary, increasingly interconnected world?
+How do the research and study of particular religious traditions and social and political ideas and institutions contribute to conflict-resolution, promotion of peace, religious and cultural diversity, cross-cultural dialogue, understanding and cooperation in our increasingly interconnected world?

-This program gives students graduate-level competences for understanding world affairs and conflicts by providing them with strong foundations in international law, conflict resolution and negotiations, and political economy.
-It also provides students with a distinct perspective vis-à-vis international conflicts and peacebuilding by fostering in-depth understanding of religion and religious institutions in world conflicts.
-The MA in Peace Studies program also promotes cultural diversity and enables students to understand diverse perspectives and narratives as important elements in conflict creation and conflict resolution.
+The mission of the program is to educate future professionals, scholars and activists who will go on to contribute to peacebuilding intiatives and processes.
+The program provides students with a distinct perspective vis-à-vis international conflicts and peacebuilding by fostering an in-depth understanding of religion and religious institutions in world conflicts.
+The program also promotes cultural sensistivity and enables students to understand diverse perspectives and narratives as important elements in the creation and resolution of conflicts.

-Finally, we cannot emphasize enough the strength that our location gives to this program.
-Rome and the Mediterranean, with their historical significance and extraordinary importance in contemporary international affairs and conflicts, are vital for the program which focuses on the Mediterranean basin and the religious/political forces that shape peace and wars.
-The proximity of other centers/areas relevant to today’s world affairs – the Middle East, North Africa, Southern/Eastern Europe – is an additional advantage to the location.
+One cannot emphasize enough the strength that our location gives to this program.
+Rome and the Mediterranean, with their historical significance and prominence in contemporary international affairs and conflicts, are central to the program.
+The proximity of other centers and areas relevant to contemporary global affairs – the Middle East, North Africa, Eastern Europe – is an additional advantage to our location.